New Zealand In Winter: 15 Best Things To Do & Where To Go

 We have lots of skiing and snowboarding options in New Zealand.

-(Or, you can pick one and still make the drive if you change your mind!
+(Or, you can pick one and still make the drive over to the other side if you change your mind!
 Sometimes skiiers prefer Whakapapa, with its abundance of windier, narrower, tracks, and snowboarders prefer Turoa, with its wide, open tracks and natural half-pipes.)

 Tāranaki may also be worth a visit as Mount Tāranaki has a smaller and cheaper skifield, Manganui Ski Area, but it is not open as frequently as Mount Ruapehu and they are much more reliant on there being adequate snow to be able to enjoy it fully.
 (I have been trying to go for a couple of seasons but have still not been able to time it with their snowfall.)